unpoly/unpoly/src/unpoly/pages/lazy-loading.md

-## Displaying a fallback while content is loading {#pending}
+## Showing a fallback for unloaded content {#pending}

-The initial children of an `[up-defer]` element are shown while its deferred content is loading:
+The initial children of an `[up-defer]` element are shown before its deferred content has loaded:

 ```html
 <div id="menu" up-defer up-href="/menu">